Bi-Hermitian metrics on Kato surfaces: Introduction

 In this work we will always identify, by abuse, a divisor with the corresponding holomorphic line bundle.
-Although, in general $\T$ is highly non-reduced, set theoretically its support is the set where the smooth function $p$ has absolute value $1$; in other words the support of $\T$ is the set where the two complex structures agree up sign:
+Although in general $\T$ is highly non-reduced, set theoretically its support is the set where the smooth function $p$ has absolute value $1$; in other words the support of $\T$ is the set where the two complex structures agree up sign:

-It is worthwhile noticing that each of the above two components turns out to be either empty or connected - by surface classification - so that if we set $\mathbf t :=b_0(\T)$ there are only three possibilities: $\mathbf t =0,1,2$ all of which do actually occur.
+\begin{Remark} \rm It is worthwhile noticing that each of the above two components turns out to be either empty or connected - by surface classification - so that if we set $\mathbf t :=b_0(\T)$ there are only three possibilities: $\mathbf t =0,1,2$ all of which do actually occur. $\bigtriangleup$ \end{Remark}

+The case $b_1(S)$ even is well understood: the line bundle $F$ of equation (\ref{fund}) turns out to be always trivial: $F=\mathcal O _S$ by \cite[Lemma 4]{agg99}.
+After preliminary results of Hitchin on rational surfaces \cite{hi06} and \cite{hi07}, Goto proved in \cite{go12} that a compact complex surface $S$ with even first Betti number admits bi-Hermitian metrics if and only if $H^0(S,K^*)\neq 0$ showing that (\ref{fund}) is in fact a sufficient condition for surfaces of K\"ahler type.

-As the case $b_1(S)$ even is fairly well understood \cite{go12}, \cite{hi06-1} and blowing up points is compatible with bi-Hermitian metrics \cite{fp10}, \cite{cg11} we will be interested in the case of minimal surfaces with $b_1(S)$ odd.
-It is known from the work of Apostolov \cite{ap01} that the fundamental equation (\ref{fund}) forces such a surface to be in class VII so that $b_1(S)=1$ always.
-Furthermore $S$ must be a Hopf surface when $b_2(S)=0$ or a Kato surface when $b_2(S)>0$ \cite{dl06}.
+We thus concentrate on the case $b_1(S)$ odd where it was shown by Apostolov \cite{ap01} that the fundamental equation (\ref{fund}) forces such a surface to be in class VII so that $b_1(S)=1$ always.
+Furthermore, since blowing up points is compatible with bi-Hermitian metrics \cite{fp10} and \cite{cg11}, we will also assume that $S$ is minimal -- i.e. free from smooth $\mathbb{CP}_1$'s of self-intersection $-1$.
+Under this minimality assumption it was then shown that $S$ must be a Hopf surface when $b_2(S)=0$ \cite{ap01} or a Kato surface when $b_2(S)>0$ \cite{dl06}.

+We present in this work a new result about bi-Hermitian Kato surfaces with $\t=1$, see Theorem \ref{parinoue} which is complementary to the construction in \cite{fp10} and leads to a fairly complete picture for ``unbranched" Kato surfaces.
+As the Hopf surface case was well understood in \cite{po97}, \cite{ad08} and \cite{abd15} we obtain a classification which shows a surprising abundance of bi-Hermitian surfaces, except for the case of ``intermediate" Kato surfaces which, contrary to what was announced in an early version of this work \cite{fp16}, remains open.

+Our main source of inspiration is the work of \cite{abd15} which points out how the $b_1(S)$-odd case should be thought of as a twisted K\"ahlerian case, the twisting being given by the flat bundle $F$ in (\ref{fund}).
+For this reason we now begin with a brief discussion of Kato surfaces and special flat line bundles.